 Liam graduated in June 2002 with a 2:1, describing graduation day as, "one of the best days of his life".
 Two weeks before graduating, Liam applied for a job as a Broadcast Assistant at the BBC Weather Centre.
 After an interview and screen-test, he was offered the job - joining the weather centre in October 2002.

-For the following 3 years, Liam travelled around the UK as a roving weatherman, broadcasting the weather in many of the BBC nations and regions as holiday cover for the main presenters.
+For the following three years, Liam travelled around the UK as a roving weatherman, broadcasting the weather in many of the BBC nations and regions as holiday cover for the main presenters.

 A promotion in Spring 2006 meant that Liam moved on to broadcast nationally and internationally on BBC News 24 and BBC World, as well as Radio 4.

-As Channel 4 News' Weatherman, Liam now presents a forecast after the news each weekday evening, as well as writing a weather blog and leading the Channel 4 Weather website.
+As Channel 4 News' Weatherman, Liam presents a forecast after the news each weekday evening, as well as appearing on the programme to provide analysis, when weather stories make the headlines.
 He also uses social media to engage with viewers on all things weather related.

 In September 2015, Liam became an overnight global sensation after saying Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch - a village in north west Wales - in his evening weather forecast.